Cyclone Tino: Two missing in Fiji as cyclone intensifies to category 2

 Niwa and MetService predict about nine to 12 cyclones will form, with elevated activity late in the season, from February to April.

-Tropical cyclones are categorised in strength from 1 to 5, with 5 being the most intense.
+Tropical cyclones are categorised in strength from 1 to 5, 5 being the most intense.

 For the coming season, about four storms are expected to reach at least Category 3 strength, with mean wind speeds of at least 118 km/h.